nitin-jaiman/CustomClickableEmailPhoneTextview/README.md

 Android Doesn't have clickable emailaddress or phonenumber within textview unlike IOS.
 This library is a custom implementation of Android's default textview.

+EDIT: Library has been further enhanced, now you can make any pattern clickable just provide regex of that pattern.
+In the "How to use library" section below I have explained how to use this library by giving example of three patterns email, phone and weblink.

 In your project gradle put

 maven { url "https://jitpack.io" }